2211 South IH-35, Suite 201

 - Ability to handle multiple projects and deadlines.

 - Ability and willingness to travel.

-- Because TST’s primary purpose is to serve the public, certain positions require a cell phone to fulfill job responsibilities, such as being available off-hours, at meetings, during travel, or other business purposes.
+- Because TST’s primary purpose is to serve the public, this position requires a personal cell phone to occasionally fulfill job responsibilities such as being available off-hours, at meetings, during travel, or other business purposes.

 - Small nonprofit experience highly preferred.

 - Commitment to the organizational mission and ideology in order to effectively promote and advance the goals of Texans Standing Tall and its members.

 - Participate in the fulfillment of grant objectives, adherence to funder’s compliance requirements.